Humanitarian action - CARE ZIMBABWE

 Our programming is:

-• Gender-responsive and intersectional
+• Women and girls-responsive and intersectional

 • Conflict-sensitive and safe